DaveMcCauley/wptheme/README.md

 The monorepo approach damn near requires trunk based development.
 Because one team's changes could break antoher team's code... testing must be...
 100% rigorous.

+One last thought to consider.
+Using git submodules and symlinked files from poly repo are 100% compatable.
+Forward and backward. *what is the least amount of code I could write?* Git submodles requires zero code.
+But there's a good chance we'll hate the workflow.
+If we do... we have a **version 2.0** option already in the pocket, ready to go.
+Hmm.....